 A credit report provides information about your credit history.
 Credit providers use the information to assist them to determine your suitability for certain products and services.

-You’re entitled to a free copy of your credit report every 12 months from each CRB.
-This will provide you with the opportunity to see what information is available and check for any inaccuracies.
+You are entitled to a free copy of your credit report every 3 months from each CRB.
+The CRB must provide a credit rating in the free credit report, together with an indication of the ‘band’ that the credit sits in (eg, below average, average, good, etc).
+This will provide you with the opportunity to see what information is available as well as check for any inaccuracies.

 For a copy of your current credit report, contact the credit reporting bodies.

 The bank can only provide you with a copy of your credit report as at the time of your credit application.
 This may not be up to date.